 FINISHING

-Weave in all ends and block accordingly.
+Weave in all ends and block according.

 K – knit